Enjana-mavitrika/anglais/README.md

 => Use unknown objective function **f(x)** and unknown duration **c(x)** then **model ln c(x) alongside f(x)**
 with GP machinery, then by assuming that these function are independant we can **easily compute the predicted expected inverse duration** then use it to **compute the EI per second**.

+### 3.3 Monte Carlo Acquisition for Parallelizing Bayesian Optimization ( Solve LIMITATION (3) )

+#### Target ?
+=> **Take advantage of multi-core computing and parallelize Bayesian optimization procedures**.
+In brief, should be able to decide what X should be evaluated next, while a set of points are being evaluated.

+#### Problem ?
+=> Now that they parallelize their bayesian optimization, they're confronted to another problem because logically they have to find a way to avoid using the same acquisition function, otherwise they will repeat one of the pending experiments.

+#### Solution ?
+=>